thomaseibner/snowflake-provisioning/README.md

 ## Overivew

 Python based Snowflake Database/Schema/Warehouse Provisioning script that provides a frame-work for deploying objects with configurable and customizable access roles.
+The naming convention of using a postfix of _AR for access roles and a postfix _FR for functional roles provides clear separation between roles.
+In order for the access roles to show up towards the end of your role drop-downs in both the Snowflake Classic UI and Snowsight all roles are prefixed with a single underscore and is configurable so a database can be prefixed with _DB_ and a warehouse with _WH_ separately.

 <img src="images/Diagram1.png" alt="Provisioning of Database, Schema, and Warehouse Objects" title="Provisioning Objects" />